Gerard da Cunha: Works

-Another project that gave da Cunha wide recognition is Nrityagram dance village at Bengaluru, designed for famous Odissi dancer Protima Bedi.
+Another project that gave da Cunha wide recognition is Nrityagram dance village at Bengaluru, designed for the famous Odissi dancer Protima Bedi.
 This center for the study of dance was built using traditional building forms and techniques, with stone and thatch being the primary materials.
-The whole concept of the 'village' presents a mosaic of texture and colours, earth, bricks, tiles and thatch.
-Nrityagram received the award for best rural architecture from the Vice- President of India in 1991.
+The whole concept of the 'village' presents a mosaic of texture and colours, earth, bricks, tiles, and thatch.
+Nrityagram received the award for best rural architecture from the Vice-President of India in 1991.

 Da Cunha was hired to restore the oldest fort in Goa, Reis Magos Fort, which lay in ruins for a long time.
 It has now become a successful tourist destination showcasing the history of Goa to the visitors.

-Da Cunha also designed the Goa State Central Library located at Panaji (Panjim), which has six floors and houses more than 1,800,000 books.
+He also designed the Goa State Central Library located at Panaji (Panjim), which has six floors and houses more than 1,800,000 books.

-Da Cunha has also won wide acclaims for the unusual and vernacular designs of two schools in Goa, Nisha's Play School and Shiksha Niketan.
+Da Cunha has also won wide acclaim for the unusual and vernacular designs of two schools in Goa, Nisha's Play School and Shiksha Niketan.
 Set in a lush green valley with a steep slope, the architect has created different levels of spatial experiences connected vertically by a chute for children and stairs.
 Brick arches, sometimes set so low that adults have to stoop to enter, become the doorless entryways.
 The highlight of the outdoor amphitheater is the walls made from recycled beer bottles arranged in artistic patterns.

 Just next to the school, da Cunha built a triangular ship-like building made of laterite stones, which is an architectural oddity in itself.
 It is called the 'Houses of Goa' museum, designed and curated by da Cunha himself.
 The museum traces Goan architectural traditions, building materials, and styles in an in-depth manner.